 Mel has played over 100 stages, including the Red Room, American Idol, and many more.
 In 2021, Mel shared the stage with Ru Paul's Drag Race alum Nina West, Roxanne Gay, and Dr. Anthony Fauci at Fenway Health's 50th Anniversary Gala.
 For consideration for the 64th Grammy Awards, Mel's up-and-coming presence continues to grow.
-Recently, Mel was awarded the 2021 Performance Division Voice Award by the Berklee College of Music Voice Department, as well as a Songwriting Scholarship Award from Berklee's Songwriting Department.
-Mel was also granted second place in Berklee's Songs For Social Change contest with their newest single, "In Between," a raw and heartfelt tale of their experience growing up non-binary.
+They were awarded the 2021 Performance Division Voice Award by the Berklee College of Music Voice Department, as well as a Songwriting Scholarship Award from Berklee's Songwriting Department.
+Mel was also granted second place in Berklee's Songs For Social Change contest with their single, "In Between," a raw and heartfelt tale of their experience growing up non-binary.
 A graduate of Berklee College of Music, Mel has a dual degree in Songwriting and Music Production & Engineering.